 Biodiesel use has increased substantially since 2001

-Biodiesel's environmental benefits, ease of use, availability of federal and state financial and other incentives, and the federal Renewable Fuels Standard (RFS) contributed to the growth in U.S. biodiesel consumption since 2001.
-Biodiesel consumption grew from about 10 million gallons in 2001 to about 2 billion gallons in 2016.
-Consumption declined in 2017 and 2018 mainly because of import duties (tariffs) imposed on biodiesel imports from Argentina and Indonesia, two of the largest sources of U.S. biodiesel imports, which effectively removed all of those volumes from U.S. supply.
+Biodiesel's environmental benefits, ease of use, availability of federal and state financial and other incentives, and the federal Renewable Fuels Standard (RFS) Program contributed to the growth in U.S. biodiesel consumption/demand from about 10 million gallons in 2001 to about 2 billion gallons in 2016.
+U.S. biodiesel consumption (and imports) dropped in 2017 through 2019 mainly because of import duties (tariffs) imposed in 2017 on relatively low cost biodiesel imported from Argentina and Indonesia, which effectively removed all of those imports from U.S. supply in 2018 and 2019.

 Many countries encourage the use of biodiesel.
 In 2001, total world biodiesel consumption was about 0.3 billion gallons.
 In 2016, about 9.3 billion gallons of biodiesel were consumed in at least 56 countries, and 58% was consumed in five countries.